-A folk art, life-size, fox, wirework, garden sculpture

-Hand-sculpted using multiple layers of painted galvanized wire in red, white and black.
+A Pair of Contemporary, Folk Art, Life-Size, Sheep, Wirework, Garden Sculptures Hand-sculpted using multiple layers of painted galvanized wire in white and black.
 Each sculpture is unique.
-This fox is very realistic and often mistaken for the real thing, creating humour in the landscape.
+These sheep are very realistic and often mistaken for the real thing, creating humour in the landscape.